newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/architect-license.md

 * Letter of certification, stating how your license was obtained, sent directly to the board
 * College transcripts sent directly from the college(s) to the board
-* Names and addresses of three architects who are personally acquainted with your professional abilities
+* Names and addresses of 3 architects who are personally acquainted with your professional abilities

 ### NCARB Applicants